-Sutskever et al. (2014) showed that this approach performs considerably better than previous machine translation methods that relied on explicit feature representations.
+Sutskever et al. (2014) showed that this approach performs better than previous machine translation methods that relied on explicit feature representations.
 However, this performance improvement was observed only after several important "tricks" were implemented:

 • According to the authors, the most important modification was reversing the word order in the input sequence.
 For example, instead of using the input sequence I am a student. from Figure 14.1, this method uses the reversed text: . student a am I. Thus, the decoder starts decoding words in the target language using the hidden state of the first word in the source sentence, I. The intuition behind this somewhat strange idea is that reversing the input sequence yields a better initialization for the decoder.
 Since it is probable that the sentence in the target language will start with the subject,2 it helps the decoder if its starting point is the hidden state of the equivalent subject word in the source language.
-As we discussed in Section 6.8, the start matters for the training of neural networks.
+As we discussed in Section 6.8, how we initialize the training process for neural networks matters.
 This trick aims to find a better initial state for the decoder using the above linguistic observation.

 - The authors also observed that it is important to use two different LSTMs that do not share parameters: one for the encoder, and one for the decoder.
 This makes intuitive sense: since the two RNNs handle texts in different languages, it is sensible that their parameters be different. - Further, the authors used stacked (or deep) LSTMs (see Figure 10.2) with four layers, each generating hidden state vectors of dimension 1,000, for both encoder and decoder.
 This suggests that to capture the subtleties of language translation, one needs networks that encode complex nonlinear functions and have many parameters.
 To speed up the training process, each LSTM layer is executed in parallel on a different GPU.
 This speed up the training runtime from 1,700 words per second (with a single GPU) to 6,300 words per second (with four GPUs). - Lastly, the authors used two strategies to hedge the risk of the decoder committing to an incorrect translation early.
 First, for each decoding position, the decoder maintains the best B hypotheses up to that point.
-For example, say that for B = 2 the two best hypotheses after decoding one word are: w_1 and w_2 .
+For example, say that for B=2 the two best hypotheses after decoding one word are: w_1 and w_2 .
 At position two, the decoder estimates the probability of all words in the target language3 for each of the two hypotheses and keeps the two word sequences with the highest overall probability.
 For example, the top two hypotheses at position two could be: w_1, w_3 and w_1, w_4 .
 This process continues until end-ofsentence symbols are generated.
 This hedging algorithm is called beam search, from the analogy of a flashlight that has a light beam that only partially illuminates an unknown, dark space.
 Second, the authors use an ensemble of five different instantiations of their system, where each of these instances is trained using a different random number generator, which changes the initialization of the network parameters as well as the order in which they process the data during training.
-The same
+The same beam-search decoding strategy is applied here, with the only change being that hypotheses are generated by multiple translation systems.